Important! Regular LDL Course Participants

 Stay tuned as we strive to bring you more in-person gathering options.
 Note that these are optional and any travel or lodging expenses are the responsibility of the student.

-Graduation ceremonies is one key opportunity to connect in-person with peers and advisors.
+- Graduation ceremonies are another opportunity to connect in-person with peers and advisors

 Exam-Dissertation Sequence Students